Amber Sharma

 Context

-Restaurant partners wanted to grow but couldn't identify what to fix
+Restaurant partners wanted to grow their food delivery business but couldn't identify what to fix

-Guidance existed scattered across dashboards, Key account manager (KAM) calls, and quarterly reviews.
-But when a partner's orders dropped 15%, they couldn't diagnose if it was their menu, their delivery speed, or just a new competitor three blocks away.
+Guidance was scattered across dashboards, KAM calls, and quarterly reviews.
+When orders dropped 15%, partners couldn't diagnose whether the issue was their menu, delivery speed, or new local competition

 Product Designer and researcher

-Led product design, competitive benchmarking strategy, peer selection logic, and cross-functional alignment with category leads and KAM teams to define what "fair comparison" means at scale
+Led product design, competitive benchmarking strategy, and cross-functional alignment to define scalable peer comparison logic

 Team